haghard/sport-center/README.md

 Once dashboard running, you can open http://localhost:7979/hystrix-dashboard To connect Hystrix-Dashboard to `Gateway` please put http://192.168.0.62:6500/turbine.stream in hystrix-dashboard UI.
 One more note, if Hystrix-Turbine server goes down it will be restarted on another `Gateway` node so that you have to reconnect dashboard to this new node manually.
+As long as a `Gateway` node with Hystrix-Turbine server is alive, Hystrix-Dashboard works well.
+However, if this node goes down it will be restarted on another `Gateway` node, so you need to find out, what node it is and reconnect dashboard

 For testing we can use this: